Reading Time: 4 minutes

 Step 2: To create a new project and deploy React into it, we run create-react-app <project_name>.
 Let’s do this to create reactproject2.

 The entire process is automated and begins with creating a new React app folder for the project, then installs packages and dependencies.
 The default packages include react, react-dom, and react-scripts.
 The installation will take a few minutes.

 Run a React Project Application

 To run our new project, we need to use the command prompt to change to the project folder, then start it.
 The cd reactproject2 command will take us to the reactproject2 folder.

 And npm start will run the project application.

 The default browser will open and load the project:

 To learn more about React, you may find these links helpful:

 You now have your environment set for building out projects!
-If you running our lightning fast servers our support team is at your fingertips for any questions you may have.
+If you are running our lightning fast servers, our support team is at your disposal for any questions you may have.